 In the late summer of 2018 I hiked the SEKI loop (in Kings Canyon and Sequoia National Park), a combination of the John Muir Trail, the High Sierra Trail and some other connecting trails.
 Here are five things I learned hiking the SEKI loop.

 Preparing my thru-hike in California’s High Sierra, I have read and viewed many gear lists that have inspired me to compile my own.
 Except for my hiking pants and shirt, my boots and my iPhone, everything I will carry in the High Sierra this summer is on the above photograph.
 Read on for the complete list.

 Preparing a 162,4 mile (261 km) hike I am critical about what to carry on the trail.
-I am not an ultra light hiker, but I do keep a spreadsheet with the weight of all my gear.
+Although I am not an ultra light hiker, I do keep a spreadsheet with the weight of all my gear.
 Trying to keep my base weight (full backpack without food & water) below 18 pounds (9 kg), I still bring stuff that I do not really need on the trail.

 The Sierra Nevada is bear country.
 Bears are usually found between 3000 to 7000 feet, where they can find their natural foods.
 But black bears like human food as well: anything from a Snickers bar to toothpaste.